 Research Conducted Outside of the United States

-Research conducted outside of the United Sates by Bryn Mawr faculty, students, or staff must be reviewed in accordance with Bryn Mawr College IRB review procedures.
+Research conducted outside of the United States by Bryn Mawr faculty, students, or staff must be reviewed in accordance with Bryn Mawr College IRB review procedures.
 Such research must also conform to the standards for research involving human participants of the host country.
 Students must submit either an e-mail or a letter from an academic or an NGO in the host country indicating that they will provide on-the-ground support for the student.
 Collaboration with colleagues at a local institution in the host country often provides a good method for ensuring compliance with host country law and human participant conventions in research.
 Please see the Guidelines for International Researchers and Listing of Social-Behavioral Standards.

 Outside Investigators Wishing to Use Bryn Mawr College Students, Faculty, and Staff as Subjects

-For Students: The investigator should send a copy of the proposal, including interview schedules, consent forms, and copies of flyers or advertisements to the Dean of the Undergraduate College if undergraduate participation is sought, and to the Dean of GSSWSR or SAS if graduate students are being sought.
-If the Dean approves the proposal, she will forward it to the IRB for human participants review.
+For Students: The investigator should send a copy of the proposal, including interview schedules, consent forms, and copies of flyers or advertisements to the Dean of the Undergraduate College if undergraduate participation is sought, and to the Dean of GSSWSR or GSAS if graduate students are being sought.
+If the Dean approves the proposal, they will forward it to the IRB for human participants review.
 For studies involving athletes, the Director of Athletics should review the study proposal first before it is sent to the IRB.

 For Faculty: In the case of faculty participants, the Provost or her designee should be consulted.

 For Staff: In the case of staff participants, Chief Administrative Officer should be consulted.